-The idea of expressing ideas and new learning through the arts is embraced by some, questioned by many, and ignored by others.
-We’re excited by the opportunity to include the multiple lenses the arts provide in our teaching practice.
-Here are our first thoughts – they might be useful as an introduction to your professional learning conversation about arts based pedagogy.
+The idea of teaching through the arts is embraced by some, questioned by many, and ignored by others.
+We’re excited by the opportunity to explore the multiple lenses the arts provide.
+Here are our first thoughts – they might be useful as an introduction to arts based pedagogy.

 So what does this look like in the classroom?
-It’s important to know that as the instructor, you don’t need to identify as an artist, but it is important that you feel comfortable exploring information in creative ways and are open to artistic representations.
-To begin, here’s the simplest possible way to demonstrate how a “squiggle” can lead to deep thinking, questioning, intriguing conversations and new ideas.
-Before you view this video, take some time to answer the question, “How would you complete this simple line to create an image?”
+As the instructor, you don’t need to identify as an artist, but you do need to feel comfortable exploring information in creative ways.
+To begin, here’s the simplest possible way to demonstrate how a the most basic of artistic representations, a “squiggle” can lead to deep thinking, questioning, intriguing conversations and new ideas.

 And what about assessing arts based pedagogy – can you actually assess creativity?
 It a great topic for discussion.
 Grant Wiggins thinks we can and we agree.
 Check out what Wiggins has to say and his handy rubric Creative.

 If we’ve piqued your interest, and want an idea for classroom practice, check out our blog Exploring Social Studies Through Arts Based Pedagogy.

 For more conversations about education, please visit: Beyond the Apple . . .
 Reframing Conversations in Education or contact us at Beyondtheapplecontact@gmail.com